mannodermaus/android-junit5/README.md

 ## Instrumentation Test Support

 There is experimental support for Android instrumentation tests, which requires some additional configuration & dependencies.
 Note that since JUnit 5 is built on Java 8 from the ground up, these libraries require you to have a `minSdkVersion` of at least `26`.
+It's recommended to use a product flavor for experimentation if you want to keep your global requirements below `26`.
+Check the sample for how this can be done!

-To include the experimental instrumentation test support, add the following to your `build.gradle`:
+To start writing instrumentation tests with JUnit Jupiter, add the following to your `build.gradle`:

 ```groovy
 android {